opencog/cogserver/README.md

   distributed on the network to share data.

-* The `stats` command provides a `top`-like command for viewing who is conected to the Cogserver, and what they are doing.
+* The `stats` command provides a `top`-like command for viewing who is connected to the Cogserver, and what they are doing.

 For more info, please consult the
 [CogServer wiki page](https://wiki.opencog.org/w/CogServer).